material-motion/material-motion/specifications/runtime/runtime.md

 - Plans define their Executor type

-  Plans define the Executor they require.
   This requires Plans to be aware of their Executors, which is not ideal.
 It does, however, avoid a class of problems that exist if Executors can define which Plans they fulfill.

   > This is the preferred approach.